 (A) The name and address of the member and, if applicable, the member's authorized representative;

-(B) A summary statement concerning why the member has filed a request for State fair hearing;
+(B) A summary statement concerning why the member has filed a request for state fair hearing;

-(E) Any applicable correspondence between the MCE and the member, including system notes entered by one or more MCE employees based on one or more telephone conversations with the member;
+(E) Any applicable correspondence between the CE and DBM and the member, including system notes entered by one (1) or more CE and DBM employees based on one (1) or more telephone conversations with the member;

 (J) A copy of the notice which notified the member of the decision in question;

-(L) Any other information requested by the member, the member's authorized representative, OHCA, or the Office of Administrative Hearings when the information relates to the State fair hearing or any matter giving rise to the State fair hearing.
+(L) Any other information requested by the member, the member's authorized representative, OHCA, or the Office of Administrative Hearings when the information relates to the state fair hearing or any matter giving rise to the state fair hearing.

 (e) CE or DBM staffing.
 The CE or DBM will maintain a sufficient level of staffing to competently perform the functions, requirements, roles, and duties involved in state fair hearing support, including but not limited to documentation, summarization of the arguments presented, and ensuring timely notice and delivery of documents to all parties.